 | Total | $450-$600 |

-Pros & cons of doing Bali on a low budget
+Pros and cons of going to Bali with a budget of a small one

 | Pros | Cons |